-Pursuant to the Employment Agreement, Mr. Sculley's employment may be terminated by the Company with or without cause and he may terminate his employment for Good Reason (as defined in the Employment Agreement) and such other reasons set forth in the Employment Agreement.
-If Mr. Sculley's employment agreement is terminated without cause or if he terminates it for Good Reason, then Mr. Sculley, at the Company's sole discretion, shall be entitled to the lesser of (i) the total amount of his base salary that remains unpaid under the Employment Agreement, which shall be paid monthly or (ii) monthly salary payments for twelve (12) months, based on his monthly rate of base salary at the date of such termination, provided, however in lieu of the aforementioned monthly payments, the Company may in its sole discretion pay such payments in a lump-sum.
-Mr. Sculley shall also be entitled to receive (i) payment for accrued and unpaid vacation pay and (ii) all bonuses that have accrued during the term of the Employment Agreement, but have not been paid.
-Additionally, any non-vested options held by Mr. Sculley shall vest immediately.
-If the Employment Agreement is terminated with cause or if Mr. Sculley terminates it without Good Reason then Mr. Sculley shall cease to accrue salary, personal time off, benefits and other compensation on the date of such termination.
+Pursuant to the Campbell Employment Agreement, Mr. Campbell's employment may be terminated by the Company with or without Cause (as defined in the Campbell Employment Agreement) and he may terminate his employment for Good Reason (as defined in the Campbell Employment Agreement), among other reasons.
+If Mr. Campbell's employment is terminated without Cause or if he terminates it for Good Reason, then Mr. Campbell shall, at the Company's sole discretion, be entitled to the lesser of (i) the total amount of his base salary that remains unpaid under the Campbell Employment Agreement, which shall be paid monthly, or (ii) monthly salary payments for twelve (12) months, based on Mr. Campbell's monthly rate of base salary at the date of such termination, which the Company may pay in a lump-sum in lieu of the aforementioned monthly payments.
+The payment of the severance is contingent upon Mr. Campbell executing a release agreement, such release becoming effective, and only so long as Mr. Campbell does not revoke or breach the provision of the release or the restrictive covenants set forth in Sections 4 and 5 of the Campbell Employment Agreement.
+Mr. Campbell shall also be entitled to (i) payment for accrued and unused vacation; (ii) the immediate vesting of any non-vested equity-related instruments granted pursuant to Section 2.6 of the Campbell Employment Agreement; and (iii) any bonuses which have accrued prior to the date of Mr. Campbell's termination.
+If the Campbell Employment Agreement is terminated with Cause or if Mr. Campbell terminates it without Good Reason then Mr. Campbell shall cease to accrue salary, personal time off, benefits and other compensation on the date of such termination.